First-Generation Faculty & Staff Directory

 School of Business

 "My mom was not happy that I chose to go to College.
-But it forever changed the trajectory of my life and my families like.
-There's no way in High School anyone would have predicted I would be at Dean at the College of Charleston.
+But it forever changed the trajectory of my life and my family's life.
+There's no way anyone in high school would have predicted I would be Dean at the College of Charleston.
 Yet, the first step, going to college, changed everything.
 You are so far ahead of where I was.
 Enjoy the journey"

 Robert Pitts